 - Michael Hiller (PI)

 Group expertise / Methods

-- Screens for evolutionary changes in genes (gene loss, gain, selection, parallel substitutions) and regulatory elements (REforge, TFforge)
+- Screens for gene loss, gain, selection, parallel substitutions and differences in regulatory elements (REforge, TFforge)

 - Genome sequencing with PacBio HiFi and chromosome-conformation capture (Hi-C) reads

 - Genome assembly, chromosome-scale scaffolding and base error correction